Summer Paralympic Games: Functional Classification

 Every participant at the Paralympics has their disability grouped into one of ten disability categories; impaired muscle power, impaired passive range of movement, limb deficiency, leg length difference, short stature, hypertonia, ataxia, athetosis, vision impairment and intellectual impairment.
 Each Paralympic sport then has its own classifications, dependent upon the specific physical demands of competition.
 Events are given a code, made of numbers and letters, describing the type of event and classification of the athletes competing.
 Some sports, such as athletics, divide athletes by both the category and severity of their disabilities, other sports, for example swimming, group competitors from different categories together, the only separation being based on the severity of the disability.
 Within the ten disability categories the athletes still need to be divided according to their level of impairment.
 The classification systems differ from sport to sport and is intended to even the playing field so as to allow as many athletes to participate as possible.
 Classifications vary in accordance with the different skills required to perform the sport.

 Archery

 Archery is open to athletes with a physical disability.
 Classifications are broken up into three divisions: W1, spinal cord injured and cerebral palsy athletes with impairment in all four limbs.
 W2, wheelchair users with full arm function.
 W3, standing amputee, Les Autres and cerebral palsy standing athletes.
 Some athletes in the standing group will sit on a high stool for support but will still have their feet touching the ground.

 Athletics

 Athletics are open to all disability groups and uses a functional classification system.
 A brief classification guide is as follows: prefixing F for field athletes or T for track athletes.
-F or T 11–13 are visually impaired, F or T 20 are learning disabled, F or T 32–38 are cerebral palsy, F or T 40–46 amputee and Les Autres, T 51–54 wheelchair track athletes and F 51–58 wheelchair field athletes.
+F or T 11–13 are visually impaired, F or T 20 are intellectually disabled, F or T 32–38 are cerebral palsy, F or T 40–46 amputee and Les Autres, T 51–54 wheelchair track athletes and F 51–58 wheelchair field athletes.